privacyidea/privacyidea/README.md

 privacyIDEA is an open solution for strong two-factor authentication like OTP tokens, SMS, Smartphones or SSH keys.
-Using privacyIDEA you can enhance your existing applications like local login, VPN, remote access, SSH connections, access to web sites or web portals with a second factor during authentication.
+Using privacyIDEA you can enhance your existing applications like local login (PAM, Windows Credential Provider),
+VPN, remote access, SSH connections, access to web sites or web portals with a second factor during authentication.
 Thus boosting the security of your existing applications.